Atlantic City school board removes Hossain, files lawsuit

 Hossain's attorney, Koy, who is a former superintendent who specializes in school and employment law, said he has never seen anything like what happened in Atlantic City school board over the last two months.

-Koy said he had not yet heard back form the state on his petition and request for an emergent hearing, but received a response from Riley to his petition at 10 p.m.
-Tuesday.
-After review, he is "even more excited than before to argue before the Commissioner."
+Koy said he received a response from Riley to his petition at 10 p.m.
+Tuesday and after review, he is "even more excited than before to argue before the Commissioner."

 Koy said that Riley's response to his petition includes "red herrings" like Hossain's children's school lunch applications, but nothing that definitively shows Hossain is not a resident of Atlantic City.